 Clave: Do you ever just pinch yourself because you have the best job in the world?

 Clave: I hear you.
-I work from home, doing a non-profit startup.
-There’s no Flintstones style closing whistle, that’s for sure.
+I work from home as a consultant.
+There’s no Flintstones-style closing whistle, that’s for sure.
 What are a couple things that others might be surprised about as it relates to starting your own business?

 Jamey: From a more business-centric perspective, I’ve learned how important it is to pay accurate quarterly income tax instead of waiting until the end of the year.
 It’s pretty much the same in the eyes of the government, but it’s much easier to manage cash flow when you’re removing chunks over time instead of a lump sum during tax season.

 Clave: Same here.
-I have Quickbooks auto-withhold and e-pay quarterly.
+Quarterly is the way to go.
 Otherwise, it can sneak up on you quick.
 From concept to table is obviously a very lengthy and complicated journey.
-But what’s a rough time breakdown of your game design process?
+What’s a rough time breakdown of your game design process?